Joel-Vitelli/Lippia-Mobile_Crodwar-Academy-2021/docs/README_Linux.md

 ***

-### Reports
+### View the generated report by running from Jenkins
-you can view this report by accesing to:
+you can view all genenerated reports by jenkins by accesing to:

 - `http://localhost:8081`